Edward Wimberly House — St. Matthews, South Carolina

 SC Picture Project | Calhoun County | Edward Wimberly House

 This home in downtown St. Matthews was inspired by exhibits from the 1893 World’s Columbian Exposition in Chicago.
-It was built in 1907 for Edward Wimberly; he died of pneumonia shortly after his elegant home was completed.
+It was built in 1907 for Edward Wimberly, who died of pneumonia shortly after his elegant home was finished.
 In 1893 Wimberly married Mary Elizabeth Banks.
 Along with his brother-in-law, J.A.
-Banks – who served St. Matthews as mayor and South Carolina as both state representative and state senator – he established a popular store.
+Banks, who served St. Matthews as mayor and South Carolina as both state representative and state senator, he established a popular store.
 The business, Banks-Wimberly, was very successful and was said to be the “largest business of any store between Columbia and Charleston.”

 Wimberly was also involved in community affairs.
-At the time of his death, he was campaigning for the formation of Calhoun County; the county was formed in 1908 – shortly after Wimberly’s death – from portions of Lexington County and Orangeburg County.
+He campaigned for the formation of Calhoun County, which was formed in 1908 – shortly after Wimberly’s passing – from portions of Lexington County and Orangeburg County.

 Edward Wimberly House Info

 Address: 302 Dantzler Street, St. Matthews, SC 29135

 GPS Coordinates: 33.661022,-80.774654

 You may not use them in any form without written consent.